elenderg/PAL-1000/instruções de compilação.md

 `Add 6 to the address.`

-`If the fragment's variable is nil, abort with "_Internal error - address a fragment given an address (push value)"; exit.`
+`If the fragment's variable is nil, abort with "Internal error - address a fragment given an address (push value)"; exit.`

-`If the fragment's variable's type is nil, abort with "_Internal error 2 - address a fragment given an address (push value)"; exit.`
+`If the fragment's variable's type is nil, abort with "Internal error 2 - address a fragment given an address (push value)"; exit.`

 `Put the fragment's variable's type's length into a length.`